InseeFr/Pogues/doc/en/javascript/syntax.md

-# Javascript
+# JavaScript

-This file does not intend to provide an extensive presentation of all the javascript background needed to start coding the application, but it rather tries to give the minimal information and some external references to avoid confusing the developer who would not be familiar with some features of the language.
+This file does not intend to provide an extensive presentation of all the `JavaScript` background needed to start coding the application, but it rather tries to give the minimal information and some external references to avoid confusing the developer who would not be familiar with some features of the language.

 ## ES2015